Simplicial intersection homology revisited: Simplicial intersection homology

 \subsection{Relative intersection homology}

-Let $(K,\ov p)$ be a perverse filtered complex.
-Consider $L \subset K$ a simplicial sub-complex.
-We have seen that $L$ inherits from $K$ a structure of filtered complex.
+Let $(K,\ov p)$ be a perverse filtered simplicial complex and $L \subset K$ be a simplicial subcomplex, endowed with the induced filtration and perversity.
 The allowability condition of a simplex $\sigma \in L$ can be understood in $L$ itself or in $K$.
 Both points of view are equivalent.
 Let us see that.
-The simplex $\sigma$ is allowable in $K$ if
+The simplex $\sigma$ is $\ov{p}$-allowable in $K$ if, and only if,